tinue/sharp-pocket-computer/SharpCommunicator/README.md

 * Support a "terminal" mode, where input from the keyboard is sent to the Pocket Computer, and output is shown on the screen.
   * As part of the terminal mode, support both `MODE 0` and `MODE 1` codepages correctly.
+* Emulator support: Emulators usually allow to "enter" code by simulating key presses.
+Just as with a real calculator, some lines are "too long" to be entered in one go.
+While this can't be fixed entirely, the impact can be lowered by these measures:
+  * Remove all blanks that are not necessary (i.e. all except Strings and REM statements).
+  * Replace Basic keywords with their abbreviation (e.g. `LPRINT` with `LP.`, saving 3 key presses).
+  * Print out the numbers of the lines that are still too long after these conversions, so that they can be corrected manually later.

 ### Hardware Idea: Use a Raspberry Pi Pico instead of a USB / UART adapter
 A Raspberry Pi Pico has a USB connector, serial pins, and 264k RAM.
 It should